White-Collar Defense Attorney in Tampa

 - For a third-degree felony: a fine of $5,000 and five years in prison

 If a criminal charge is filed against you, do not try to act as your own lawyer.
-Instead, exercise politely your right to remain silent, insist on your right to a lawyer, and do not speak to police officers, investigators, or prosecutors unless your own lawyer is present.
+Instead, exercise your right to remain silent, insist on your right to a lawyer, and do not speak to police officers, investigators, or prosecutors unless your own lawyer is present.
+Once your attorney arrives, you will be able to speak with them privately.
+They will ask you questions about what happened, and it’s important to tell them the whole truth.
+They need all of the information to be able to properly represent your rights and interests and decide on a defense strategy.

 White Collar Criminal Defense Strategy